 How do I add a TXT record to my domain?

-You typically add TXT records via your domain registrar or DNS hosting provider’s control panel.
-The process involves specifying the record name, TTL, and the text value.
+You'll usually add TXT records through your domain registrar or DNS hosting provider's control panel.
+Just enter the record name, TTL, and the text value.

 Why is my email failing SPF checks?